Embird Embroidery Software

 Mesh - Curly Plant - Mesh tool icon

-Mesh tool icon
+Icon of the Mesh tool

 Freestanding Lace - Circle drawn with vector curves and nodes